jdossgollin/lab-guide/docs/papers.md

 ## Useful references

+You should constantly seek to become a better writer.
+Writing well requires thinking clearly, and so the process of improving writing often helps one improve their thinking.
 Copies of the following references are available for group use:

+* McCloskey, D.N.
+(2000).
+Economical Writing.
+* Roman, K. and Raphaelson, J. (2000).
+Writing That Works: How to Communicate Effectively In Business.
 * Schimel, J. (2012).
 Writing Science: How to Write Papers That Get Cited and Proposals That Get Funded.
-Oxford ; New York: Oxford University Press.
+* Strunk W., White, E.B., and Angell, R. (1999).
+The Elements of Style.
+* Zinsser, W. (2016).
+On Writing Well: An Informal  Guide to Writing Nonfiction.